flix/book/src/test-framework.md

 # Test Framework

 Flix comes with a simple built-in test framework.
-The framework is used for testing the Flix standard library.

 A test is a Flix function marked with the `@Test` annotation.
 That's it.

 A test function can return any value.
 If it returns a Bool then `true` is interpreted as success and `false` as failure.
 Any non-Boolean value is interpreted as success.

 The `Assert.eq` function can be used to test for equality between two values that implement the `Eq` and `ToString` type classes.
 The advantage of `Assert.eq` (over `==`) is that it will print the two values if they are unequal.
 The `Assert.eq` function should not be used outside of unit tests.

+Here is an example:

 ```flix
 def add(x: Int32, y: Int32): Int32 = x + y